stjude/DeepBrainIPP/README.md

 ## User Guide for Model Training.
 ### Please send us an email to get pass key for accessing our dataset.
 -----
-  1. Download the singularity images from this URL
+  1. Download the singularity images from this URL.
+(You will find two images)

-  2. Copy it in "Singularity" folder
+  2. Copy them in "Singularity" folder

-  4. Download dataset from http://ftp.stjude.org/pub/CBI_Bioimage_Data/DeepBrainIPP_dataset.tgz and extract it
+  3. Download dataset from http://ftp.stjude.org/pub/CBI_Bioimage_Data/DeepBrainIPP_dataset.tgz and extract it.
+(You will find 172 MRI volumes)

-  6. Shell into the singularity image. run following command sequentially
+  4. Shell into the singularity image. run following command sequentially

         singularity shell -B {project cloned path},{data location} --nv singularity_for_training.simg